bmordan/udemy-ramda-course-notes/_posts/2017-12-13-immutibility.md

 <sub>from the React docs<sub>

-Under the hood react needs the old and new states to performing its diff algorithm that makes up part of the render function.
+If you modify state directly, your component will not re-render.
+You can't set state in the render function.
+Under the hood react needs the old and new states to performing it's diff algorithm that makes up part of the render function.

 ## Functional Reasons